-A scaling factor is used to account for GST.

-After adjustments to a Market Participant's estimated load, generation and reallocations, a Market Participant's OSL is calculated as a function of:

-- The Market Participant's estimated load, generation, and reallocations. - The estimated RRP, adjusted by a PRAF specific to that Market Participant. - The VF for the OSL applicable to the relevant region (VFOSLR). - GST. - The OSL time period (TOSL), which is 35 days.

-A Market Participant's PM is calculated on a similar basis, using parameters specific to the reaction period, TRP.

-The OSL may be negative but no less so than the absolute value of the PM.
-The PM may not be less than zero.
-Rounding is applied to the OSL and PM to eliminate insignificant changes and to simplify the management of credit support.
+- (a) A scaling factor is used to account for GST. - (b) After adjustments to a Market Participant's estimated load, generation and reallocations, a Market Participant's OSL is calculated as a function of: - (i) The Market Participant's estimated load, generation, and reallocations; - (ii) the estimated RRP, adjusted by a PRAF specific to that Market Participant, and - (iii) the VF for the OSL applicable to the relevant region (VFOSLR); - (iv) GST; and - (v) the OSL time period (TosL), which is 35 days. - (c) A Market Participant's PM is calculated on a similar basis, using parameters specific to the reaction period, TRP. - (d) The OSL may be negative but no less so than the absolute value of the PM.
+The PM may not be less than zero. - (e) Rounding is applied to the OSL and PM to eliminate insignificant changes and to simplify the management of credit support.

-4.3.5 Application of Full Offset
+4.3.5.
+Application of Full Offset

-4.3.5.1 Criteria

-PM Full Offset can be applied in determining a Market Participant's PM if:

-- (a) the PM is to apply for a period commencing on or after 30 November 2017; and - (b) the Market Participant has opted to apply PM Full Offset under this clause for the period to which the PM calculation applies, and that option has been recorded in AEMO's prudential systems.
+- (a) PM Full Offset can be applied in determining a Market Participant's PM if: - (i) the PM is to apply for a period commencing on or after 30 November 2017; and - (ii) the Market Participant has opted to apply PM Full Offset under this clause for the period to which the PM calculation applies, and that option has been recorded in AEMO's prudential systems. - (b) A Market Participant may at any time opt to: - (i) apply PM Full Offset; or - (ii) disable PM Full Offset (in which case PM Limited Offset will apply), - using the request form specified by AEMO for that purpose, with an effective date not less than 10 business days after submitting the form. - (c) After successful validation of an application, the option will be recorded in AEMO's prudential systems and confirmation will be sent to the Market Participant.

-4.3.5.2 Application process

-A Market Participant may at any time opt to:

-- (a) apply PM Full Offset; or - (b) disable PM Full Offset (in which case PM Limited Offset will apply), using the request form specified by AEMO for that purpose, with an effective date not less than 10 business days after submitting the form.

-After successful validation, the option will be recorded in AEMO's prudential systems and confirmation will be sent to the Market Participant.

-5 The Outstandings Limit Calculation
+5. THE OUTSTANDINGS LIMIT CALCULATION